If your pet is a Dog go here.

 preventing future flare-ups.
 Pancreatitis affects the exocrine portion of your cats pancreas (ref) - the portions that produce digestive enzymes.
 But the other portions that produce insulin can eventually be damaged as well. (ref)That sometimes leads to diabetes.

 Why Cats Are So Prone To Diseases Of Oxidative Stress

 seem to be particularly sensitive to chronic inflammation.

-When I worked for SeaWord, I became quit familiar with the wholesale pet food fish industry.
+I once worked for SeaWord, There I became quit familiar with the wholesale fish industry that supplies fish for petfood.
 Fresh fish does not end up in the can or kibble you feed your cat.
-What does end up in the can and kibble are fish products that sat too long on the dock or stored, processed fish meal and fish-plant waste.
-(Ref) That’s why a 5.5 oz can of Friskies Ocean Whitefish cat food will costs you $0.44; but 5.5 oz of whiting fillets costs $3.78
+What does end up in that can and kibble are fish products that sat too long on the dock or stored, processed fish meal and fish-plant waste that is susceptible to lipid peroxidation. (ref) That’s why a 5.5 oz can of Friskies Ocean Whitefish cat food will costs you $0.44; but 5.5 oz of whiting fillets costs $3.78

 Oxidative stress has also been associated with eating rancid fish oils. (ref) I suspect that many of the cats that develop pancreatitis and other triad diseases have just not been eating a healthy diet.

 Give vitamin E and antioxidants to counteract peroxides in fish